digtalaloha/synology-private-vaultwarden-cloudflare/README.md

 Because Synology NASs use both ports 80 and 443 for DSM we'll need to use a custom port number when accessing Vaultwarden.
 The url to access Vaultwarden would look something like https://vw220.digitalaloha.net:8443.
 See step 8 in the Setup Steps below to set the custom ports.

-I referenced the following links for much of the setup description below.
+I referenced the following links for much of the setup described below.

 * [Running a private vaultwarden instance with Let’s Encrypt certs](https://github.com/dani-garcia/vaultwarden/wiki/Running-a-private-vaultwarden-instance-with-Let%27s-Encrypt-certs)
 * [Docker-compose Caddy with DNS challenge](https://github.com/dani-garcia/vaultwarden/wiki/Using-Docker-Compose#caddy-with-dns-challenge)